chafey/chafey.github.io/_posts/2020-05-27-first-day-with-rust.markdown

 dependency to the CODEC.
 After I got the initial project up and going with the happy path unit test, I began implementing the decoder.

-A DICOM RLE image consists of a 64 byte header containging 16 32 bit unsigned integers followed by one or more segments of 8 bit RLE encoded data.
+A DICOM RLE image consists of a 64 byte header containing 16 32 bit unsigned integers followed by one or more segments of 8 bit RLE encoded data.
 For a color RGB image with 8 bits per channel, there would be three segments, one for each 8 bit color channel.
 For 16 bit grayscale data, there would be two segments, one for the most significant